crawl3r/crawl3r.github.io/_posts/2020-01-12-slae32_tcp_reverse_shell.md

 int 0x80                ; third call with 2
 ```

-I won’t explain this code again, as it is exactly the same as exercise 1.
+I won’t explain this code again, as it is exactly the same as the bind shell.
 If you are unsure of the implementation above, please check that post.

 By this point, our asm script sets up a socket, attempts to connect to a remote host and sets up our pipes ready for our new target process, in this case, it’s our “/bin/sh” shell.
 This means the final system call required is our execve() call.
-Again, this implementation came out the same as exercise 1, so again, I won’t step through it.
+Again, this implementation came out the same as our bind shell, so again, I won’t step through it.

 ```
 ; syscall execve 11 (0xb)